-12. I understand that an intranasal mist influenza vaccine is now available.
+I understand that an intranasal mist influenza vaccine is now available.
 Would the use of this type of product be suitable for paramedics?

-The intranasal mist vaccine is not publicly funded under the Universal Influenza Immunization Program (UIIP).
+The intranasal mist vaccine is publicly funded under the Universal Influenza Immunization Program (UIIP) for children and youth aged 2 to 17 years of age.
 The intranasal vaccine is a live attenuated influenza vaccine (LAIV).

-According to the NACI Statement on Seasonal Influenza Vaccine for 2014-2015, both children and adults can shed vaccine viruses after vaccination with a LAIV.
+According to the NACI Statement on Seasonal Influenza Vaccine for 2015-2016, both children and adults can shed vaccine viruses after vaccination with a LAIV.
 However, frequency of shedding decreases with increasing age and time from vaccination.